ConceptPending/Aeriter/readme.md

 - "author" page, useful for blogs with multiple authors
 - Automatic DNS routing for hosting on domains/sub-domains
 - Automatic import of WordPress content
+- Intelligent error handling when '<post>.md' doesn't conform to the specified format